diyessi/explications/content/articles/srt1.md

 .70 | 0 | 00 | 00000000 | 000 000 000 000 000 000 000 000 000
 .99 | 0 | 00 | 00000000 | 000 000 000 000 000 000 000 000 000
 ```

+---

-`AC` could next be tested to see if it was 0 and then split the computation into two cases, one for even exponents and one for odd exponents.
-Instead, both cases will be handled at the same time.
+Both the even and odd exponent cases will be handled by the same instructions.

 ```
        ARS 1                                                           MISRT1014
 ```